-The Directors of the Branch are responsible on behalf of MUFG Bank, Ltd - Auckland Branch's for compliance with the Order, including Clause 22 of the order which requires information relating to credit and market risk exposures and capital adequacy prescribed in Schedule 9 of the Order to be included in the Branch's Disclosure Statement, for the identification of risks that may threaten compliance with that clause, controls that would mitigate those risks and monitoring ongoing compliance.
+The Directors of the Branch are responsible on behalf of MUFG Bank, Ltd - Auckland Branch's for compliance with the Order, including Clause 22 of the order which requires information relating to credit and market risk exposures and capital adequacy prescribed in Schedule 9 of the Order to be included in the Branch's Disclosure Statement.
+This responsibility includes the identification of risks that may threaten compliance requirements identified above being met and the design, implementation and maintenance of internal controls relevant to mitigating those risks and monitoring ongoing compliance.